-In January 2015, Medicare set forth the Chronic Care Management program that reimburses physicians for 20 minutes of non face-to-face care every month to patients with two or more chronic conditions.
+In January 2015, Medicare set forth the Chronic Care Management (CCM) program.
+It reimburses physicians for 20 minutes of non-face-to-face care every month to patients with two or more chronic conditions.

 — Wellbox Whitepaper: New Options in Chronic Care Management

-Medicare sees reimbursing physicians an average of $42 per patient per month for this care being less expensive and leading to less costly interventions.
-This news came as a pleasant surprise to some physicians, as they were now going to be paid for the added care they had always provided.
-For others, this reimbursement under CPT code 99490 allows them to earn more revenue, while providing an additional service to many of their patients.
+Medicare reimburses physicians and sees this care as less expensive and leading to less costly interventions.
+This news came as a pleasant surprise to some physicians.
+They were now going to be paid for the added care they had always provided.
+For others, this reimbursement under CPT code 99490 allows them to earn more revenue while providing an additional service to many of their patients.

-However, the program requires trained medical professionals to conduct and document the calls, requiring knowledge of proper documentation and billing for the service.
-This is why many decide to outsource the service, providing their patients with personalized, additional care for their chronic conditions, while still increasing their revenue year-over-year.
+However, the program requires trained medical professionals to conduct and document the calls.
+It also requires knowledge of proper documentation and billing for the service.
+This is why many decide to outsource the service.
+It provides their patients with personalized, additional care for their chronic conditions while still increasing their revenue year-over-year.

-The following infographic depicts Medicare’s CCM program as well as the potential revenue a practice can make each year by outsourcing Chronic Care Management.
+The following infographic depicts the Medicare CCM program as well as the potential revenue a practice can make each year by outsourcing Chronic Care Management.